Fahd Aktaou

 Fahd Aktaou (فهد أكتاو; born 13 January 1993) is a Dutch professional footballer who plays as a left-back.

 Club career

-He formerly played for SC Heerenveen, who loaned hom to Almere City.
-He joined Heracles in summer 2014, only to be loaned out again to FC Dordrecht in summer 2015.
+He formerly played for SC Heerenveen, who loaned him to Almere City.
+He joined Heracles in the summer 2014, only to be loaned out again to FC Dordrecht in summer 2015.
 He was expelled from the Dordrecht squad in February 2016 for undisclosed reasons.

 In June 2016 Aktaou joined Moroccan side WAC Casablanca.

-In the summer of 2018 he moved to Italy, signing with third-tier Serie C club Juve Stabia.
+In the summer of 2018, he moved to Italy, signing with third-tier Serie C club Juve Stabia.
 He was released from his Juve Stabia contract by mutual consent on 10 January 2019.